Yarab-22/E_Commerce_Funnel_Analytics-Conversion_Behavior_Revenue/README.md

 ## Objective

 The objective of this project is to analyze user behavior across the e-commerce funnel and identify key factors affecting conversion and revenue.
-The analysis focuses on user journeys, session behavior, product performance, and pricing patterns to derive actionable business insights.
+The analysis focuses on user journeys, session behavior, product performance, cohort behaviour and pricing patterns to derive actionable business insights.

 ## Dataset